miroR/uncenz/README.md

 For various Unix flavors' users: I can't wait to study Bash and the related Posix standards, but haven't found that (ample) time either.
-So if you find I use bashisms that don't work in your Unix flavor, and are able to modify the scripts so thay work on your unix, pls. send me the patches, but be patient for me to apply them (again: I'm not really a programmer, I take time to do things...)
+So if you find I use bashisms that don't work in your Unix flavor, and are able to modify the scripts so they work on your \*unix, pls. send me the patches, but be patient for me to apply them (again: I'm not really a programmer, I take time to do things...)